Marcellis/mad-codelabs/docs/level2-example/level2-example.md

 Congratulations🎉, you completed your first recyclerview application!

-Now push the app to GitHub.
+Now push the app to GitLab.